MicrosoftDocs/office-developer-client-docs/docs/shared/troubleshooting-office-files-and-custom-solutions-with-the-telemetry-log.md

 4. To review information about the computer on which Office 2013 and Telemetry Log are installed, review the information displayed on the **System Info** worksheet.

 > [!NOTE]
-> It is not necessary to save the Telemetry Log workbook in Excel 2013 to keep a record of the results, because the information is stored in the local data store (which is separate from the Telemetry Log).
+> It isn't necessary to save the Telemetry Log workbook in Excel 2013 to keep a record of the results, because the information is stored in the local data store (which is separate from the Telemetry Log).
 However, saving the workbook does not damage the Telemetry Log.

 The Telemetry Log displays some simple information about the recorded events.
 Each record displayed in the Telemetry Log contains a title and lists the severity of the event displayed.
 For errors, the records also include a description of the error together with steps to address the issue.
 Keep in mind that not all of the records displayed represent errors caused by Office solutions; the Telemetry Log also shows when solutions and files are loaded or closed successfully.